-The Doctor and Romana are en route to Gallifrey…
+The Doctor and Romana are en route to Gallifrey.

-Romana doesn’t want to go home.
+However, Romana doesn’t want to go home.

-Suddenly, the TARDIS begins to shimmer and shake…
+The TARDIS begins to shimmer and shake.

 Sue: It’s the Black Guardian.
 It must be.

-But even though the scanner displays images of their home planet, the TARDIS has landed somewhere completely different…
+But the anomaly soon passes and the TARDIS arrives at its destination.
+However, even though the scanner displays images of their home planet, the TARDIS has landed somewhere else entirely.

 Sue: A gay nudist colony by the look of it.
-That’s nice.

-Me: Well, that’s because WE ARE NOT ON GALLIFREY!
+Me: That’s because WE AREN’T ON GALLIFREY!

 Sue: Oh well, at least it’s a nice location.
 Ooh, he’s very easy on the eye…

-Don’t worry, she’s referring to Varsh, although a boy named Adric does grab her attention.
+Don’t worry, she’s referring to Varsh, although a boy named Adric does warrant her attention.

-Suddenly, the river starts to bubble and boil…
+Suddenly, the river starts to bubble and boil.

 Sue: It’s like this all the time at Seal Sands.
 You know, next to the ICI plant.